COVID-19 risks

 [Main text]

-4. If you are involved in an incident or accident, please file a report with the police and contact the Embassy with a summary of the incident.
+5. If you are involved in an incident or accident, please file a police report and contact the Embassy with a summary of the incident.

 Address: 259 Baines St, Cnr Frans Oerder St, Groenkloof, Pretoria